 - Be an active part of your loved one’s therapeutic process.

-Why Consider Treatment at Our Hospital in New Baltimore, MI
+Why consider treatment for IED at Harbor Oaks Hospital in New Baltimore, Michigan

 The presence of intermittent explosive disorder can cause countless problems to arise in an individual’s life.
 Youth who struggle with IED may find themselves incapable of succeeding academically and may face repeated disciplinary action in the academic setting as a result of their behaviors.
 Similarly, adults may struggle to perform adequately in an occupational setting, potentially leading to unemployment.
 Relationships can become disturbed, regardless of a person’s age, as a direct result of the misbehaving and maltreatment that ensue when IED is present.
 Furthermore, the longer that the symptoms of IED are allowed to persist, the more likely it is that individuals will begin engaging in criminal activity that will subsequently cause them to face interaction with the legal system.
 Fortunately, these detrimental consequences can be successfully avoided when appropriate treatment interventions are implemented.